zapata-engineering/orquestra-core/docs/guides/vqa_guide/introduction.rst

 First of all, there are two ways of customizing the :class:`VQE` objects.
 You can either construct a new instance using normal initializer of :class:`VQE` object, or start with a default implementation, and then customize it using one of the :meth:`replace_xyz` methods.
 We start with the first method.
 But before we do, let us explain some simplifications made by the :meth:`default` method.

 As you probably guessed, the "uniform" and "proportional" are not the only possible methods of allocating shots.
 Similarly, there might be other ways of grouping not covered by the :meth:`default` method.
 Of course, one could think we can extend the :meth:`default` method to accept more and more options.
 However, such code would be rather unpleasant to maintain and confusing to use.
 And what about your custom methods of allocating shots or grouping?
-In Orquestra, both of those tasks are implemented as :class:`orquestra.quantum.api.EstimationPreprocessor`s and under the hood, the :meth:`default` method constructed them for you.
+In Orquestra, both of those tasks are implemented as :class:`orquestra.quantum.api.EstimationPreprocessor` and under the hood, the :meth:`default` method constructed them for you.

 When using the :meth:`__init__` method of :class:`VQE`, you need to specify the preprocessors yourself.
-The preprocessors already available in Orquestra are available in :mod:`orquestra.vqa.grouping` and :mod:`orquestra.vqa.shot_allocation` respectively.
+The preprocessors already available in Orquestra are available in :mod:`orquestra.vqa.grouping` and :mod:`orquestra.vqa.shot_allocation`.
 Another difference is that you need to specify the optimizer explicitly.
 In the example below, we construct a :class:`VQE` object with the same ansatz and hamiltonian as previously, but this time we choose to estimate expectation values by averaging.
 We then optimize it using the same runner as before.

 .. literalinclude:: ../../examples/guides/vqa_guide.py
   :language: python